flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/RouterSetup.rst

 .. _flytpod router setup:

-FlytPOD - Wifi Setup
+FlytPOD - WiFi Setup
 ====================

-.. .. _configuring wifi module in client mode:
+.. .. _configuring WiFi module in client mode:

-Breif introduction of HotSpot and Client Modes
+Brief introduction of HotSpot and Client Modes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Flytpod has inbuilt powerful 2.4 GHz wifi router, which can be set into Hotspot/AP or Client mode.
+Flytpod has inbuilt powerful 2.4 GHz WiFi router, which can be set into Hotspot/AP or Client mode.

 **HotSpot Mode**

-Flytpod creates a wifi access point to which your mobile devices can connect.
+Flytpod creates a WiFi access point to which your mobile devices can connect.
 FlytPOD ships with this default mode.
-Please note that in this mode FlytPOD can not access the internet.
-Hence, automatic updates, maps in flytconsole will not work when flytpod is operating in hotspot mode.
+Please note that in this mode FlytPOD can not access the Internet.
+Hence, automatic updates, maps in FlytConsole will not work when FlytPOD is operating in hotspot mode.

 **Client Mode**

-Flytpod connects to available university, home wifi network.
-Your wifi network should have internet connectivity in order for the FytPOD to access the internet.
+Flytpod connects to available university, home WiFi network.
+Your WiFi network should have Internet connectivity in order for FytPOD to access the Internet.

 ..
 Configuring WiFi Module
 .. ^^^^^^^^^^^^^^^^^^^^^^^

 ..
-The wifi module can be configured in two ways viz.
+The WiFi module can be configured in two ways viz.

 .. * Using FlytConsole
 .. * Using Router GUI